chiawase/chi-astro/src/content/blog/Finally a website update.md

 Turns out, the error was with the declarations I made above with the `css` and `js` tags.
 I just needed to use the `raw` tags as defined in the [Nunjucks docs](https://mozilla.github.io/nunjucks/templating.html#raw).

 NOW I to get back to gaming.
-And maybe adding Webmentions, as I mentioned in [[Finally fixed the metadata generation and the auto social images!|my previous post]]. 😆
+And maybe adding Webmentions, as I mentioned in [[/blog/finally-fixed-the-metadata-generation-and-the-auto-social-images|my previous post]]. 😆